echocat/puppet-graphite/README.md

 #####`gr_web_server`

 Default is 'apache'.
-The web server to use.
-Valid values are 'apache', 'nginx', 'wsgionly' or 'none'. 'nginx' is only supported on Debian-like systems.
-And 'none' means that you will manage the webserver yourself.
+The web server to configure.
+Valid values are 'apache', 'nginx', 'wsgionly' or 'none'.

+Apache is configured with mod_wsgi, nginx is configured with gunicorn. 'wsgionly' configures only gunicorn.

+The value 'none' means that you will manage the webserver yourself.

+#####`gr_web_server_port`

+Default is 80.
+The HTTP port which the web server will use.
+Only used for $gr_web_server => 'apache' or 'nginx'.

+#####`gr_web_server_port_https`

+Default is 443.
+The HTTPS port which the web server will use.
+Only used for $gr_web_server => 'apache'.

 #####`gr_web_servername`